 - QFX and OFX (these are our top recommendations, though you may see these options presented as 'Quicken' or 'Money' files.)

 - CSV (only if the above formats aren't available)

 After logging in to your online banking account, look for the option to download or export transactions.
-Once you have your file (or files—you can import multiple at once!), you're ready to start the import process in one of three ways:
+Once you have your file (or files—you can import multiple at once!), you're ready to start the import process in one of two ways:

 - Drag and drop your file or files onto YNAB.
 Anywhere in YNAB—like magic!